wilsonliaows/docs/recipes/recipe-job-errors.md

 Every input field (except for list input fields) can be toggled between text and formula mode.
 Formulas that didn't throw any design-time errors when the recipe was started can still throw run-time errors during a job, when actual data is being processed by the recipe.
 Some of the reasons for run-time errors are:
 - datapill had no value and was `nil`, and the formula acting on it doesn't work on null values
 - formula tries to execute invalid operation that was not caught at design time, e.g. dividing a number by a string (text)
-- formula was used on a datapill of the wrong data type
+- formula was used on a datapill of the wrong data type, e.g. using `true?` formula on an array datapill

 To find out more about run-time formula errors and how to resolve them, refer to the [formula errors article](/recipes/formula-errors.md#formula-errors).

 ## Missing required fields at run-time
 Triggers and actions typically need configuration to be useful in a recipe.
 For example, to update a Zendesk organization, we need, at a minimum, the ID of the organization to update.
 Therefore, that's a required field in the recipe.
 Required input fields that didn't throw any design-time errors when the recipe was started, because the field had a datapill as input, can still throw run-time errors if the datapill had no value during the job, when actual data is being processed by the recipe.

-The following screenshot shows a recipe execution error when a required field does not have any value.
+The following screenshot shows a job error when a required field does not have any value.

 ![Job error due to missing required field at run-time - error message](/assets/images/troubleshooting/run-time-error-message.png)
 *Job error due to missing required field at run-time - error message*